liugangcode/torch-molecule/docs/source/example.rst

 Examples
 ========

 This section shows how to use the `torch_molecule` library in practice.
-More examples are available in the `https://github.com/liugangcode/torch-molecule/tree/main/examples/` folder.
+More examples are available in the `examples <https://github.com/liugangcode/torch-molecule/tree/main/examples/>`_ folder and the `tests <https://github.com/liugangcode/torch-molecule/tree/main/tests/>`_ folder.

 Molecular Property Prediction Usage
 -----------------------------------